What To Do After a T-Bone Accident

 - Emotional Distress

 Include a date for every entry on this list.
-When you need to prove that you suffered because of an accident, this type of information will prove invaluable.
+When you need to prove that you suffered because of a car accident, this type of information will prove invaluable.

 Watch Out for Early Offers